 Service Academies and Senior Military Colleges

+There are five Service Academies and seven Military Colleges in the US.
 Service academies and Senior Military Colleges (SMCs) offer military instruction in combination with traditional academics.
 Many are among the most prestigious education institutions in the world, so admissions are competitive.

 Service academies offer full four-year scholarships, and SMCs offer financial-aid packages for eligible students.
 Both also offer pay for books, board and medical and dental care.
 In exchange, graduates of Service academies become commissioned officers upon graduation and are required to uphold a service obligation for a minimum of five years.
-Those who attend SMCs can choose whether or not they want to serve, but recipients of Reserve Officer Training Corps (ROTC) scholarships will be required to serve after graduation.
+Those who attend SMCs can choose whether or not they want to serve, but recipients of Reserve Officers' Training Corps (ROTC) scholarships will be required to serve after graduation.

 Distance learning refers to educational programs that allow students to receive a degree online.
 Some programs are run by traditional colleges and allow students to complete a degree while not physically at the school.
 Other distance-learning programs exist entirely on the Internet.
 These programs are ideal for people who want to continue their education and complete their degrees but still need to work and maintain their own schedules.